TheGaggle

 The historical context in which Kodály composed the work was a very painful one for Hungarians.
 Post-World War I Hungary was a nation coping with the trauma of the 1920 Treaty of Trianon, which had drastically reduced its territory and population.
 Kodály’s embrace of national folklore and his celebration of a heroic, if mythical, Hungarian figure can be read as a cultural response to this harsh moment for Hungarians.
 By elevating folk traditions into sophisticated art music, Kodály offered a nostalgic and assertive vision of Hungarian identity: a nation capable of valor, wit and resilience despite contemporary political setbacks.

 Finally, the creation of the suite also reflects Kodály’s pragmatic engagement with the musical marketplace.
-While the opera’s full performance is lengthy and demands singers and staging, the suite was a way of ensuring that the opera's melodies, rhythms and character reach a wider audience.
+While the opera’s full performance is lengthy and demands singers and staging, the suite was a way of ensuring that the opera's melodies, rhythms and character reached a wider audience.

 Kodály himself selected seven sections from the opera for the orchestral suite, each representing a key episode or musical idea that could stand independently while retaining narrative coherence.
 Through this process, the Háry János Suite became both a distillation of the opera and a lasting orchestral work in its own right, one that captures the humor, lyricism and national character that Kodály so assiduously cultivated in his compositional life.